sony/nnabla/doc/python/install_on_windows.rst

 Prerequisites
 ^^^^^^^^^^^^^

-We tested on Windows8.1 64bit and Windows10 64bit.
+We tested on Windows10 64bit, python3.10.

 The following software are required for installation:

 * Required software.

   * Python>=3.7: PIP
-  * Microsoft Visual C++ 2015 Redistributable

 * Recommended.